Smart Grid Technology: How it's Revolutionizing Power Efficiency and Energy Management

 What is Smart Grid Technology?

-A smart grid is an advanced power distribution system that uses digital technologies to monitor and control the flow of electricity from power generation sources to end-users.
 Smart grid technology enables utilities to monitor and control the power grid in real-time, allowing them to respond to changes in demand and supply, and optimize the distribution of energy.

 Smart grid technology includes a range of digital and communications technologies that enable utilities to collect data on energy consumption, monitor the performance of the power grid, and manage the distribution of energy in real-time.
 These technologies include: